ewestern/clancy/connect_hub/ADDING_PROVIDERS.md

 ConnectHub uses a provider-based architecture where each external service (Slack, QuickBooks, Google) is implemented as a `ProviderRuntime` with multiple capabilities.
 Each capability represents a specific action that can be performed via the provider's API.

+All providers extend the `BaseProvider` abstract class, which automatically handles dispatch table management, scope mapping generation, and common `ProviderRuntime` methods.

 ## Provider Architecture

 ### Core Components

-1. **ProviderRuntime**: Main provider class implementing the provider interface
+1. **BaseProvider**: Abstract base class that handles common ProviderRuntime functionality
+2. **Provider Classes**: Concrete provider implementations extending BaseProvider
-2. **Capabilities**: Individual actions/operations the provider can perform
+3. **Capabilities**: Individual actions/operations the provider can perform
+4. **Capability Factories**: Functions that create capability instances with metadata
-3. **Schemas**: TypeBox schemas for parameter validation and type safety
+5. **Schemas**: TypeBox schemas for parameter validation and type safety
-4. **Documentation URLs**: Specific API endpoint documentation links
+6. **Documentation URLs**: Specific API endpoint documentation links
-5. **Risk Assessment**: Risk level classification for each capability
+7. **Risk Assessment**: Risk level classification for each capability
-6. **Ownership Scope**: Token ownership classification (user vs organization)
+8. **Ownership Scope**: Token ownership classification (user vs organization)
-7. **OAuth Methods**: Token management and scope validation (for external providers)
+9. **OAuth Methods**: Token management and scope validation (for external providers)
-8. **Service Modules**: Separate files for different services within a provider
+10. **Service Modules**: Separate files for different services within a provider

 ### Webhook and Trigger System (optional)